Updated August 12, 2019

 This health insurance “provider fee” is tax levied on the health insurers based on the premiums they collect – this cost would most likely be passed on to consumers.
 It was suspended for 2017, came back for 2018 and is now suspended again for 2019 – good news for employers that purchase insurance coverage since it will most likely mitigate insurance premium increases for 2019 renewals.

-Reporting for 2017 is certainly required and given the IRS’s clear intention to enforce the mandate, expect reporting to continue into 2018 and possibly beyond.
+Reporting for 2019 is certainly required and given the IRS’s clear intention to enforce the mandate, and the appeal process for the Texas ruling to take a while, expect reporting to continue into 2020 and possibly beyond.
 Make sure you have the systems and processes in place to do so accurately and efficiently – Integrity Data’s ACA solution can help.

 There may be at least a softening of the employer mandate – for example, making the reporting easier for employers by simplifying it.
 This won’t happen quickly but it is definitely worth keeping an eye on.